Yokogawa Group Human Rights Policy

 Human Rights Risk Assessment

-In fiscal 2019, we assessed potential human rights risks throughin our business activities and value chain, partnering with BSR (Business for Social Responsibility), which is an NGO that is globally active working in the areas of business and sustainability.
+We assessed potential human rights risks throughin our business activities and value chain, partnering with BSR (Business for Social Responsibility), which is an NGO that is globally active working in the areas of business and sustainability.

 This assessment identified human rights issues of high priority by confirming company policies, business activities and the operating status of the internal control systems, and interviewing relevant parties in the Group as well.
 The priority is determined by two perspectives: salience of the risk of giving adversely impact through our business activities and business relationships, and Yokogawa’s ability to manage the risks.